tetratelabs/go-multierror/README.md

 ## Usage

-go-multierror is easy to use and purposely built to be unobtrusive in existing Go applications/libraries that may not be aware of it.
+multierror is easy to use and purposely built to be unobtrusive in existing Go applications/libraries that may not be aware of it.

 **Building a list of errors**